Real-Serious-Games/confucious/README.md

 	var value = conf.get("key"); // Search stack for a value for "key"

-When you set a key/value, the value is setup
+When you set a key/value, the value is modified at the top level of the stack:

 	conf.set("key", "some-other-value"); // Set values on top of the stack.

-The last hash that was pushed can be popped.
+The last key/values hash that was pushed can be popped.

 	conf.pop(); // Revert to stack level underneath.